Sid Delicious: The Poet’s Prologue

 by Mark Kodama

 The air brakes hissed and the bus slowly backed into reverse.
-As the bus driver left the terminal you could feel the bump as the bus left the driveway terminal parking lot onto the main street before entering the freeway.
-Although it was just after sun-up many vehicles were already on the road.
+As the bus driver left the terminal you could feel the bump as the bus left parking lot onto the main street before entering the freeway.
+Although it was just after sun-up, many vehicles were already on the road.

 The iconic 44-foot-tall white Hollywood sign stretched across Mount Lee for all to see and Hollywood mansions dotted the hillside.
 White buildings divided by the straight wide tree-lined boulevards crowded either side of the highway jammed with trucks, SUVs, and cars, all impatiently making their way to their destinations.
 A gray haze hung over the city as the vehicles crawled north.